MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

 The application provides the following endpoints:

-- **`/TwitchBot`**
+ **`/TwitchBot`**
 Redirects the user to Twitch's authorization page for obtaining a bot access token using predefined bot scopes.
+Can be called manually if env var `ALLOW_BOT_SCOPES` is set to `true`

-- **`/TwitchUser`**
+ **`/TwitchUser`**
 Redirects the user to Twitch's authorization page for obtaining a user access token using predefined user scopes.
+Can be called manually if env var `ALLOW_USER_SCOPES` is set to `true`

-- **`/TwitchCustom`**
+ **`/TwitchCustom`**
 Redirects the user to Twitch's authorization page for obtaining an access token with custom scopes.
+Can be called manually if env var `ALLOW_CUSTOM_SCOPES` is set to `true`
 - Query Parameter: `scopes` (space-delimited list of scopes).

-- **`/TwitchValidate`**
+ **`/TwitchValidate`**
 Serves a validation page where users can input and validate their Twitch tokens.

-- **`/Twitch/callback`**
+ **`/Twitch/callback`**
 Handles the callback from Twitch after user authorization.
-Exchanges the authorization code for an access token and returns the token details as JSON.
+Exchanges the authorization code for an access token and returns the token details as JSON or sends them to the configured callback adress.

 ## License
 This project is licensed under the [MIT License](LICENSE).